Frolle/Schmaps/README.md

 The buttons in menu still pressed in when press return button

 Bug #11 Splash screen bug
-If return button is pressed when splash sceen is showing the application starts anyway, the menu is shown.
+If return button is pressed when splash screen is showing the application starts anyway, the menu is shown.

 Bug #12 Not possible to check in using Swedish characters